 In the past couple weeks I’ve made not one, but two things that were complete and utter failures.
 I am certainly capable of making a lot of delicious things, but I won’t have you believing that everything my hand touches turns to gold on the first try.
 I have a lot of working experience and knowledge when approaching food, but a little exercise in humility never hurt anyone.
 The first error was a batch of gluten free and vegan cinnamon buns that was so improbably vile.
-My expectation was high (as it often is with cinnamon swirly things), so the sting was bitter sharp on that one.
+My expectation was high (as it often is with cinnamon swirly things).
 The second mishap was a flax granola that was, as I suspected it would be, much too flax-y for my liking.
-One taste of each elicited a highly dramatic and exasperated “I CAN’T EVEN” kind of dismissive hand wave and head shake to any inquirers.
+One taste of each elicited a highly dramatic and exasperated “I CAN’T EVEN.”
 Those things simply weren’t meant to be in my world right now.
-Some day they will come (but not actually on that flax granola tip).
-Tenured Chefs get it wrong sometimes and the thought of this provides comfort, a laugh and the motivation to move on.
+Some day they will come (but not actually on that flax granola).
+Tenured chefs get it wrong sometimes and the thought of this provides comfort, a laugh and the motivation to move on.

 So I moved on to something I knew front to back and all through the dreamy middle.
 I used to cook at a little café and when I made it up, this roasted cauliflower soup was always received with a certain surprised approval.
 Cauliflower, potatoes, and onions on that soup of the day sign… sort of peasant-sounding fare on the surface (there is a charm to that for some).
 The rosemary fragrance and deep-warming nature of it brought people around I think.
 I go kind of wild with toppin’s on this (like everything I eat), but the soup is lovely in its simplest form with a little black pepper sprinkle.